 Yes, under the Refuse Disposal (Amenity) Act 1978, the owner can be prosecuted by the local authority for abandoning a vehicle.
 A fine of up to £2,500 and/or three months in prison can be imposed.
 However, as an alternative to prosecution, a fixed penalty notice can be issued to the owner.

 In addition, the owner is liable for the costs incurred by the local authority in removing, storing and or destroying the vehicle.

-It should be noted that a vehicle is not abandoned until the Council is satisfied of that fact and need not act simply because someone claims it is abandoned.
+It should be noted that a vehicle is not abandoned until we are satisfied of that fact and need not act simply because someone claims it is abandoned.